HenryYang03/Meta-Analysis/README.md

 # Meta-Analysis
-This repository contains the code files for the paper: Effect of Electro-Acupuncture on Alzheimer’s Disease Transgenic Mice: A Meta-Analysis and Systematic Review
+This repository contains the code files for the paper: Evaluating the potential of acupuncture for Alzheimer’s disease treatment: A meta-analysis and systematic review of mouse model studies

 ---